What is Product Development Process?

 By the end of this phase, we will have our very early prototype or the early Minimum Viable Product (MVP) of the product we’re developing.

-ITERATE is the fourth stage of the Product Development Process.
+ITERATE Phase is the fourth phase of the Product Development Process.
 This phase starts once we have a Minimum Viable Product (MVP) of the final product.

 In the Iterate Phase, We get early feedback from users, We test the assumptions that we made with the original idea for the product.
 We don’t wait until we are all the way done because we want to get the testing in as early as possible from the users.
 So, an Alpha version, a Beta version of the product are released and the user feedback is obtained.
 This is done because the product is not complete and we would want to make sure that we are heading in the right direction before we do a full launch of the final product.

-In the Launch stage of the product development lifecycle, we work with the marketing team, the legal team, the PR team, the sales team, and we want to position this product for public launch.
+In the Launch phase, we work with the marketing team, the legal team, the PR team, the sales team, and we want to position this product for public launch.

 This is the phase when the final product is sent out to the public.
 The public response to the product should be closely and carefully gauzed.

-The sixth stage in the Product Development process is called steady-state or just basically hold it in either a steady-state or continue iterating on it.
+Then the sixth major phase is called steady-state or just basically hold it in either a steady-state or continue iterating on it.

 In this phase we collect metrics on how people are using your product, how often are people buying it.
 We then analyze the product, we optimize our metrics, and we try to get the maximum return for investment on the product.